 In addition, we provide the test results specific to different lag orders in Table \ref{pricevolumedetail}.
 For the SPX 500 index, significant Granger causality from $P_t$ to $V_t$ is observed at all lag orders across the 2019-2022 and 2021-2024 periods.
 In contrast, during 2020–2023, causality emerges only from lag order 4 onward.
 In the reverse direction, no evidence of causality from $V_t$ to $P_t$ is found at any lag order.
 For the CSI 300 index, $P_t$ Granger-causes $V_t$ in both the 2020–2023 and 2021–2024 periods, though the relevant lag orders differ.
 Specifically, in 2020–2023, causality first appears at lag order 7, while in 2021–2024 it spans lag orders 2 through 10.
 Conversely, causality from $V_t$ to $P_t$ is detected only in 2021–2024, also across lag orders 2 through 10.
 For the NI 225 index, no evidence of Granger causality is found in either direction between $P_t$ and $V_t$ during any period.

 The numerical results yield several noteworthy conclusions.
-For each index, we observe a consistent—or at least shifting—pattern of Granger causality in mean from stock prices to trading volumes.
-This causality does not necessarily arise immediately but often manifests across multiple lag orders.
-Our proposed method is well suited for detecting such patterns, particularly when causality extends over several lags.
-A further advantage of DRGCT is its robustness in practical applications: in real-world data the true lag order is typically unknown, making it difficult to determine the appropriate lag length.
-By employing our test, researchers can set the lag order to a sufficiently large value, thereby covering all potential causal lags.
+For each index, we observe either a consistent or a shifting pattern of Granger causality in mean from stock prices to trading volumes.
+The characteristics differ across indices: for the SPX 500, there appears to be persistent causality from prices to volumes; for the CSI 300, the Granger causality appears to evolve over time, becoming more pronounced in later periods. and for the Nikkei 225, no evidence of causality is found across all periods.
+Notably, such causality does not necessarily emerge immediately but often manifests over multiple lag orders.
+Our proposed method is particularly effective in capturing these patterns, especially when causality extends across several lags.
+An additional advantage of DRGCT is its robustness in practical applications: since the true lag order is typically unknown in real-world data, selecting the appropriate lag length can be challenging.
+By applying our test, researchers can set the lag order to a sufficiently large value, thereby encompassing all potential causal lags.